The Adventures of Ninja Nanny & Sherrloch Sheltie: Gameplay

 Ninja Nanny is an interactive fiction game set as the "premier episode" in a "continuing mystery series" featuring the titular character, Norbetina, a "mischievous cow in search of answers to the riddles of her past", and Sherrloch Sheltie, a "budding computer criminologist".
 The plot of Ninja Nanny loosely follows the life of a cow named Norbertina, who is hunted by international criminal Baron von Moribund and his team of operatives.
-Sherrloch Sheltie, a mammal in Scottish attire, makes an appearance but is not a main character.
+Sherrloch Sheltie, a Shetland sheepdog in Scottish attire, makes an appearance but is not a main character.

 The game is interspersed with multimedia elements, including animations and choices made with dialog boxes.
 One of the key features of Ninja Nanny is a built-in dictionary and encyclopedia, titled the DictioPedia NinjaNannica, which connects key words in the story to encyclopedic entries or multimedia items, such as images, audio and video.
 The narrative of the game features discordant literary and cultural allusions in order to showcase this feature.